 from Amazon), as The Tasting Quarter uses wine versions of these kits (albeit from a different supplier) in our wine tasting

 So what are aroma phial kits?
 Well, a number exist on the market, but the basic premise is the same; each kit contains reference aromas associated with the subject they are focused on (e.g. wine, whisky, coffee).
 In the case of wine for instance, reference aromas could include popular wine related scents like grapefruit, melon or raspberry.
 In the case of Whisky, caramel, peaty or smoky - and so on for each subject matter.

 The idea behind each kit is to train the user in the art of scent recognition, and to assist them in building a tasting vocabulary.
 The side effect of these kits are that they also provide good entertainment.

-Having been interested in this field for some time, I'll admit I had trepidations.
+Having been interested in this field for some time, I'll admit I had concerns.
 I have seen a number of scent and aroma phial kits released on to the market and the quality has been variable.
 Clever packaging and marketing aside, many manufacturers seemingly struggle to approximate the aromas they are seeking to represent.

 The accuracy of the scent is all important.
-Inexact scents will skew users understanding of that scent, and this in turn has an implication for their communication in Whisky appreciation.
+Inexact scents will skew users understanding of that scent, and this in turn has an implication for their communication in whisky appreciation.

-The Scotch Whisky aroma nosing kit itself contains 24 different aromas.
+The Scotch whisky aroma nosing kit itself contains 24 different aromas.
 Blank aroma strips are used to dip into each bottle, and the solution coated strip is what you nose.
 Interestingly, SATS believe good tasters and connoiseurs are made not born through processes such as this, encouraging for all those budding master blenders out there.

 Kits like this can and should play an important part in entertainment and education.
-We're glad to report we're now using these kits in our Whisky tastings
+We're glad to report we're now using the kit in our Whisky tastings